jdabtieu/yan85-disassembler/README.md

-# yan85 disassembler & debugger
+# yan85 tools
-Decompiles yan85 VM instructions into x64-like NASM Assembly.
-Debugger provides a gdb-peda like experience with debugging yan85 assembly files.
+- Disassembler: disassembles yan85 VM instructions into x64-like NASM Assembly
+- Debugger: Provides a gdb-peda like basic debugger for debugging yan85 assembly files
+- Assembler: Assembles yan85 assembly into bytecode (no jumps)

-This disassembler supports both the "basic" and "full" yan85 emulation levels, but is only fully tested for the levels listed below.
+The disassembler supports both the "basic" and "full" yan85 emulation levels, in the babyrev series.
+Specifically, it can disassemble levels 12.0-18.1, inclusive.
+For levels 19.0 and 19.1, only the assembler will be helpful.

-Decompiler Usage: `python[3] yan85decompile.py <filename>`<br>
+Decompiler Usage: `python[3] yan85decompile.py [-h] [-d dumpfile] [-i] filename`<br>
+Use the `-d` flag to dump the randomized components into an asmfile for debugging and assembly purposes.<br>
+Use the `-i` flag for levels where you have to supply yan85 code to be run.
+If you fail to specify this flag, disassembly will fail with an unknown instruction error.

-Debugger Usage: `python[3] yandb.py <asm_filename>`
+Debugger Usage: `python[3] yandb.py asm_filename`

-## List of tested and valid challenges
-- babyrev 12.0
-- babyrev 12.1
-- babyrev 13.0
-- babyrev 13.1
-- babyrev 14.0
-- babyrev 14.1
-- babyrev 15.0
-- babyrev 15.1
-- babyrev 16.0
-- babyrev 16.1
-- babyrev 17.0
-- babyrev 17.1
+Assembler Usage: `python[3] yanas.py [-h] [-o file] filename` Use the `-o` flag to output the bytecode to a file, otherwise, write to stdout.

 # Issues
 This disassembler also disassembles some x64 instructions, to figure out the stripped binaries (challenges ending in .1).